Andy-Leo10/odom_detective/README.md

 This pkg subscribes to odometry sources and plot them in real-time using matplotlib.
 The `ground truth` needs to be bridge from Ignition Gazebo to ROS2.

 ## Usage
-Compile and source the package:
+- Compile and source the package
+- Use run or launch commands to start the node and analize your odometry data
 ```
 ros2 run odom_detective detective_node --ros-args -p odom_topics:='["/odometry/filtered", "/odom_matcher"]'
 ros2 launch odom_detective detective.launch.py odom_topics:='["/odometry/filtered", "/odom_matcher"]'